dipkamal/FACE/README.md

 This repository contains code for the paper "FACE: Faithful Automatic Concept Extraction" submitted to the The Thirty-Ninth Annual Conference on Neural Information Processing Systems (NeurIPS 2025).

+## Introduction
+ Existing automatic concept discovery methods naively rely on clustering or factorization of activation vectors, raising concerns about the faithfulness of extracted concepts to the model's true decision-making process.
+To address this, we propose FACE, Faithful Automatic Concept Extraction (FACE), a principled approach combining non-negative matrix factorization (NMF) with a Kullback-Leibler (KL) divergence constraint to align concept-based reconstructions with model predictions, ensuring faithful explanations.

+## Demo
+We have provided a jupyter notebook demonstrating FACE implementation on an imagenet class 'Church'.
+You will need to prepare correctly classified images as .npz file to execute the notebook.